 This is the first time in almost 40 years since Catherine’s dress has been able to be displayed due to its fragile condition.
 However, we just recently had her dress restored and it is beautiful!
-Our abilities to conserve the dress would not have been possible if it were not for a sponsorship of the Fort San Luis Chapter, National Daughters of the American Revolution in Tallahassee.
+Our abilities to conserve the dress would not have been possible if it were not for a sponsorship by the Fort San Luis Chapter, National Society Daughters of the American Revolution in Tallahassee.
 For this we are so grateful and I was very honored and pleased to recognize a large contingent of members from the DAR who attended our birthday celebration (some select members are pictured on the left)!

 As we continue to celebrate the Museum’s 60th anniversary, I also think it is worthy to note that the Museum would not be where it is today or where it wants to be in the future if it were not for the daily support provided by visitors, members, volunteers, donors, businesses and government.
-This support combined with the Museum’s commitment to meeting the interests and needs of our region, willingness to embrace change and demonstrating leadership has and will ensure the Museum remains relevant, effective and a mainstay of our region’s fabric and identity.
+This support combined with the Museum’s commitment to meeting the interests and needs of our region, willingness to embrace change and demonstrating strong leadership has and will ensure the Museum remains relevant, effective and a mainstay of our region’s fabric and identity.